digineo/texd/README.md

 ## Reference store

 texd has the ability to re-use previously sent material.
 This allows you to reduce the amount of data you need to transmit with each render request.
-Following a back-on-the-envelope calculation:
+Following a back-of-the-envelope calculation:

 - If you want to generate 1000 documents, each including a font with 400 kB in size, and a logo file with 100 kB in size, you will need to transmit 500 MB of the same two files in total.